Avicii Arena

+Avicii Arena is a multi-purpose arena in Stockholm Globe City, Johanneshov district of Stockholm, Sweden near the Globen metro station.
+The arena was previously named Stockholm Globe Arena and Ericsson Globe and is referred to in Swedish simply as Globen (/sv/; lit. 'the Globe'), as it is shaped like a globe and represents the Sun in the Sweden Solar System, the world's largest scale model of the Solar System.

-Avicii Arena is the largest spherical building on Earth and took two and a half years to build.
-It has a diameter of 110 m and an inner height of 85 m.
+Avicii Arena is the second largest spherical building on Earth (overtaken by the Las Vegas Sphere in 2023) and took two and a half years to build.
+It has a diameter of 110 m and an inner height of 65 m.
 The volume of the building is 605,000 m3 and it has a seating capacity of 16,000 spectators for shows and concerts, and 13,850 for ice hockey.
 In the upper area there are 40 VIP boxes and a restaurant.

-The steel, concrete and glass construction designed by the architects Berg Arkitektkontor AB is supported by a MERO space structure.
+The building was designed by Berg Arkitektkontor AB and the globe structure was constructed by Mero-Schmidlin.